gisprogrammer/gisprogrammer1.github.io/README.md

-# testPWA
+# Weather Progressive Web App
-test Progressive Web App
+go to https://gisprogrammer.github.io on mobile device to show forecast for Poland